photoprism/photoprism-docs/docs/team.md

 # Our Team

 !!! example ""
     We strive to provide the most user- and privacy-friendly solution to keep your pictures organized and accessible.
+Feel free to contact us at [hello@photoprism.app](mailto:hello@photoprism.app) if you have general questions, want to support our work, or just want to say hello.

 ## Michael Mayer ##